vincentaudebert/vincentaudebert.github.io/_posts/2014-10-21-parallelisation-using-pyramid-and-celery.md

 ###Bonus point (the famous one ;))

-Don't forget to add the header `@celery.task` to your method and you can give some params like `acks_late=True` or `max_retry=5` to requeue your task automatically if there is an error.
+Don't forget to add the header `@celery.task` to your method and you can give some params like `acks_late=True` and `max_retry=5` to requeue your task automatically if there is an error.

 {% highlight python %}
 @staticmethod